The following is a summary of some of the most useful archives we hold for Jewish genealogy.

 A lot of synagogue marriages are indexed on LancashireBMD.

-The records for a number of the Jewish cemeteries within Manchester and the surrounding areas can be searched on-line.
-Please nonte this is a subscription website.
+Search burial records for a number of Jewish cemeteries within Manchester and the surrounding areas - this is a subscription website.

 The earliest Jewish burial place was opened on Brindle Heath Road, Pendleton in 1794.
 Prior to this Jews who died in Manchester had to be interred in the burial grounds in Liverpool.
 Following the closure of the Pendleton cemetery in 1840 a cemetery was opened at Miles Platting, Queens Road (closed in c.1872) and at Prestwich, Bury New Road, (closed c.1914).
 The present cemetery at Crumpsall on Crescent Road was purchased by the Great Synagogue in 1884.
 The Reform Synagogue opened a cemetery in Whitefield in 1864.

 - Burial Register.
 Manchester Hebrew Burial Ground 4 Apr 1841-28 Dec 1872, burials at Prestwich and Miles Platting; includes burials at Pendleton Cemetery 1798-1840 (ref Archives GB127.M139/7/6/1)